Mike D'Antoni: Professional career

 After a college basketball career at Marshall University, D'Antoni was drafted by the Kansas City-Omaha Kings in the second round of the 1973 NBA draft.
 After playing three seasons for the Kings (1973–1975), he played for the Spirits of St. Louis of the American Basketball Association (ABA) in 1975–76, and for the San Antonio Spurs (again in the NBA) in 1976–77.
-His Spurs career lasted just two games, before he found an opportunity to play overseas.
+His Spurs career lasted just two games, before he found an opportunity to play in Europe.

 D'Antoni was signed by the Italian team Olimpia Milano, starting a career that saw him become the club's all-time leading scorer.
 He was voted the Italian LBA league's top point guard of all time in 1990, and paced his team to five Italian League titles, two FIBA European Champions Cup (now called EuroLeague) titles, two Italian Cups, one FIBA Korać Cup, and one FIBA Intercontinental Cup.

 During his playing career in Italy, D'Antoni earned the nickname "Il Baffo" (Italian for "The Mustache"), in reference to his ever-present facial hair.
 He also earned the nickname "Arsène Lupin" because of his ability to steal the ball.
 In 2015, Olimpia Milano retired his No. 8 jersey, in order to honor him.